~ Explore what it means to be human today by studying what it meant to be a hero in ancient Greek times ~

 , is an online educational project created by Harvard Professor Gregory Nagy and hosted by edX/HarvardX that offers an opportunity to explore the concepts related to the ancient Greek hero.
 Although the content is offered sequentially to offer a broad view of the hero, each part can be explored individually for a unique and focused perspective.
 This evolving collection of resources is designed to be equally accessible and transformative for a wide audience.
 HeroesX participants will experience, in English translation, some of the most beautiful works of ancient Greek literature and song-making spanning over a thousand years from the eighth century BCE through the third century CE: the Homeric Iliad

-; tragedies of Aeschylus, Sophocles, and Euripides; songs of Sappho and Pindar; dialogues of Plato, and On Heroes
+; tragedies of Aeschylus, Sophocles, and Euripides; songs of Sappho and Pindar; dialogues of Plato, and selections from On Heroes

 by Philostratus.
 Throughout the project, Nagy and his Board of Readers model techniques for “reading out” of these works in an inductive way.
 This approach allows participants with little or even no experience in the subject matter to begin seeing this literature as an exquisite, perfected system of communication.

-The project, currently in v7, is open for registration until May 2017.
+The project, currently in v12, is open for registration until December 2019.
 Enroll now

 Hours 1–5: “Epic and Lyric”